Over 100 Monthly-updated ETF and Mutual Fund Recommendations

 Advisors can use our mutual fund advice to justify trading to compliance, because it has reasons for the switches.
 Once they see what you're doing, they'll leave you alone, because compliance prefers low-turnover asset allocation using mutual funds (over the myriad of other harebrained investment strategies everyone else uses).

-So not only will this save you time, money, and work, once you start getting better returns with lower risk, you'll be on everyone's good side.
+So not only will this save you time, money, and work, you'll be on everyone's better side more too.

 About Screening Mutual Funds